banr1/learning-english-transcripts/Ethereums Proof of Stake consensus explained.md

 Ethereum has two consensus methods and uses both types.

-First for the default consensus method called GHOST they have used a variation of the longest chain model with consensus methods being essentially voting models.
+First for the **default** consensus method **called GHOST** they have used a variation of the longest chain model.

-When you use the longest chain model, every block added to the blockchain is essentially a vote for the branch of the fork you want to win.
+With consensus methods being essentially voting models, when you use the longest chain model, every block added to the blockchain is essentially a vote for the branch of the fork you want to win.

 However, using the traditional longest chain model, you sometimes come into cases where a validator's vote isn't counted.